 While the mouse is in yoke control mode (+ pointer shape), don't move it close to the FlightGear window edges.
 Once the mouse leaves the window, it stops controlling the aircraft, often at the worse possible moment!
-If you wish to use the mouse outside of the window, first go back to standard mouse mode by clicking two times on the right mouse button.
+If you wish to use the mouse outside of the window, first go back to standard mouse mode by pressing Tab twice.